q-Casimir and q-cut-and-join operators related to Reflection Equation Algebras: Quantum Doubles and Casimir operators

 \section{Quantum Doubles and Casimir operators}

 Given two associative unital algebras $A$ and $B$, we assume that there exists a {\it permutation map}

 preserving the algebraic structures of $A$ and $B$.
-If these algebras are defined via relations on their generators, this property means that these relations are preserved by $\sigma$ (for more details see \cite{GS2}).
-The data set $(A,B,\sigma)$ is called a quantum double (QD) if the map $\sigma$ is different from a (super-)flip.
-If the algebra $A$ is endowed with a counit $\varepsilon_A:A\to \C$ (a one-dimensional representation), it is possible to define an action $\triangleright : A\ot B\rightarrow B$ of the algebra $A$ onto $B$ by setting
+If these algebras are defined via relations on their generators, this property means that the relations are preserved by $\sigma$ (for a more detailed definition see \cite{GS2}).
+Using the map $\sigma$, one can convert the linear space $B\otimes A$ into the unital associative algebra with the product defined by the rule: